Thomas Duggan CFRE, Head of Fundraising, Medecins Sans Frontieres Australia & Medecins Sans Frontieres New Zealand

 You don’t have to show them everything.

-The leadership of your organisation is time-poor and focussed on many things that have nothing to do with fundraising.
-This means that you want to keep focussed on the things that really matter and remember.
+The leadership of your organisation is time-poor and focused on many things that have nothing to do with fundraising.
+This means that you want to keep focused on the things that really matter and remember.
 Less is more when you want to get your point across.
 I focus on showing them:

 Although I might show some comparison graphs which filter for things like my organisation’s sector or size, I don’t want to overwhelm senior leadership with information.
 It could dilute my key messages.